Greetings to you, music lovers, thrill seekers, conversationalists all across the fruited plane.

 I'm telling you the truth, and he's not.

-And now that and then so Trump goes on to get the nomination.
+And now that, and then so Trump goes on to get the nomination.

 He was livid that some in the media, including me, didn't call Trump out on it at the time.

-And you're calling that nit.
+And you're calling that nitpick.

 I'm not arguing with you.

-Not that that has nothing to do with why you support him, right?
+That has nothing to do with why you support him, right?

 And yeah, and you answered it, Rush.